An online learning approach to dynamic pricing and capacity sizing in service systems: Regret Analysis

-In Section \ref{sec: direct}, we apply Theorem \ref{thm: broadiezeevi} to treat our online SGD algorithm (Algorithm \ref{alg: direct}) by verifying that Conditions (a)--(c) are satisfied.
-Because in Theorem \ref{thm: broadiezeevi}, Conditions (a)--(c) are stated explicitly in terms of the step size $\eta_k$, bias $B_k$ and variance $\mathcal{V}_k$ of the gradient estimator, these conditions may serve as useful building blocks for the design and analysis of online learning algorithms in other queueing models.
+In Section \ref{sec: direct}, we apply Theorem \ref{thm: broadiezeevi} to treat our online learning algorithm (Algorithm \ref{alg: direct}) by verifying that Conditions (a)--(c) are satisfied.
+Because in Theorem \ref{thm: broadiezeevi}, Conditions (a)--(c) are stated explicitly in terms of the step size $\eta_k$, bias $B_k$ and variance $\mathcal{V}_k$ of the gradient estimator, these conditions may serve as useful building blocks for the design and analysis of online learning algorithms in other queueing models as well.